 If you are training in a group or with a personal trainer; always let them know if you have any medical conditions and ensure they would know how to help you if you experience a problem.

 Just as you take time to warm up and stretch thoroughly before you train, don’t forget to stretch as you cool down too, with further stretches when you have finished.

 If you are running or exercising on a hot day and you begin to feel sick, get a headache or cramps, feel dizzy and sweaty; you may be suffering heat exhaustion.
 Heat exhaustion is serious, so it is important that you get help as soon as possible.
 If you are training, lie down in a shady spot with your legs raised, take regular sips of a sports drink and ideally call someone to come and be with you and get medical advice.

 If you are doing a long run and develop the symptoms of heat exhaustion, listen to your body and rest for a while.

-Don’t be tempted to try and continue to weight-bear on an injured ankle.
+Don’t be try and continue to weight-bear on an injured ankle.
 Listen to your body and seek help.
 Rest and apply a supportive bandage and a wrapped ice pack.
 If symptoms get worse, or don’t improve, seek medical advice.
 If you think it possible you may have broken a bone, you will need an x-ray to confirm this.